River Thames Oxford

 Recreational Activities and the Thames

 Beyond rowing, the river provides opportunities for other water-based activities, including punting and kayaking.
-Punting, a traditional form of boating using a long pole to propel the boat, is a popular pastime amongst both students and tourists, offering a unique way to experience the river and its surroundings.
+Plus, punting, a traditional form of boating using a long pole to propel the boat, is a popular pastime amongst both students and tourists, offering a unique way to experience the river and its surroundings.
 Kayaking and canoeing provide a more active approach to exploring the Thames, allowing access to areas not readily accessible by other means.

 The Thames in Oxford's Cultural Identity